-Expat communities can also help you maintain your culture, in particular if you've made a permanent move and you want to ensure ties to home are maintained.
+Expat communities can also help you maintain your culture, particularly if you've made a permanent move and you want to ensure ties to home are maintained.

 Remember, find those things that make you feel more at home in your new country and soon, before you know it, you'll be giving tourists directions and telling other travelers the best places to find take-out and good coffee.